 Don’t let a trucking company insurer take advantage of you.
 Don’t admit fault for the crash, and don’t accept the first settlement offer you hear.
 Instead, consult with a lawyer about your recent truck accident and personal injuries.
 An attorney will give you an honest opinion about the value of your case and its potential merit before a personal injury court.
-At The Fine Law Firm, we believe negligent trucking companies and truck drivers should be accountable for their actions.
+At The Fine Law Firm, we believe negligent trucking companies and commercial truck drivers should be accountable for their actions.
 Let us help your family obtain just compensation for your damages.

-Determining Liability in a Truck Accidents
+Determining Liability in Albuquerque Truck Accidents

 Liability refers to someone’s legal responsibility for a personal injury accident.
 The question of liability can be a difficult one to answer after a truck accident.
 Multiple parties may play a role, including the owner of the truck, the trucking company, the truck driver, a product manufacturer, the city, or a third-party driver.
 Many crash claims involve more than one at-fault party, such as trucking company and an automaker.
 Identifying the proper defendant in your insurance claim is critical to your ability to recover damages.
 Contact The Fine Law Firm for help.